nottaro/littleroot/content/_index.md

 > [!quote] A quote of all time
 >
-> "I'm short" - Ajay Bisnath
+> "I'm yiiking out" - Obama